Vutsuak16/Vutsuak16.github.io/_posts/2017-06-28-Data-Visualization-ELK-pipeline.md

             }
         }

+This matches all the city with *Rio* in them and returns the details associated with them.

-Here in this example I have created a Kibana *bar chart* that gives us comparison of prices incurred in real estate transactions per city.
+Here is another example in which I have created a Kibana *bar chart* that gives us comparison of prices incurred in real estate transactions per city.

 ![price]( {{'/assets/images/price-sacra.PNG' | prepend: site.baseurl }})